YagoLopez/metaphasejs-react-demo/README.md

 # MetaphaseJS Demo

-Demostration of MetaphaseJS framework.
+Demostration of MetaphaseJS framework (**<u>ALPHA VERSION</u>**).

-MetaphaseJS is an supereasy, efficient and frameworkless state manager for Javascript.
+**MetaphaseJS** is an super-easy, efficient and frameworkless state manager for Javascript.
 It can be used with React, Angular o Vanilla JS.
 In this demo React has been used.

 ## Demo